Avijit-1352/TextAnalyzer/README.md

 # TextAnalyzer

-TextAnalyzer is word Counter,Character Counter,Remove extra spaces websit using React.js
+TextAnalyzer is word Counter,Character Counter,Remove extra spaces and with dark mode features if choose then active websit using React.js in function component.

 ## Available Scripts